 Most of us at this point have been in a restaurant or other public space where someone was vaping.
-It has been considered “safe” to vape around other people, since you supposedly are only letting off ‘water vapor’ into the air.
-But just as we mentioned earlier, that’s not actually water at all.
-While you aren’t exposing people to smoke, per se, you are still exposing them to potential dangers mentioned above.
+It has been considered “safe” to vape around other people since you supposedly are only letting off ‘water vapor’ into the air.
+But just as we mentioned earlier, it’s not actually water at all.
+While you aren’t exposing people to smoke, per se, you are still exposing them to the potential dangers mentioned above.

 In addition to potentially inhaling aerosol and other chemicals released by vaping, those around the person vaping are also at risk of having chemicals absorbed through the skin.
 This can be particularly dangerous for young kids.
 These particles settle out of the air on the floor where infants crawl and on items they frequently pick up and put in their mouths.

-Children exposed to secondhand smoke or secondhand vaping have higher rates of ear infections, more respiratory infections, and more frequent coughs/cold/asthma.
+Children exposed to secondhand smoke or secondhand vaping have higher rates of ear infections, more respiratory infections, and more frequent coughs/colds/asthma.

 Vaping myth 5: Vaping is a “healthy” option/alternative.

 Truth: For all the reasons we’ve stated above and others, vaping is not healthy.
-The only things the lungs were designed to inhale is clean, natural air.
+The only thing the lungs were designed to inhale is clean, natural air.

 While a person who vapes is not exposed to tobacco smoke and its harmful effects, that person and those around them are exposed to any number of potentially harmful chemicals.
 And the extent of that danger hasn’t been fully studied yet, since vaping is still a relatively young phenomenon.

-Keep in that mind that the “juice” found in e-cigarettes contains nicotine and other substances that can lead to a variety of health problems, including asthma, prolonged shortness of breath, sinus infections and wheezing.
-Children are being poisoned frequently by getting into these pods containing concentrated chemicals and nicotine.
+Keep in that mind that the “juice” found in e-cigarettes contains nicotine and other substances that can lead to a variety of health problems, including asthma, prolonged shortness of breath, sinus infections, and wheezing.
+Children are being poisoned frequently by getting into these pods that contain concentrated chemicals and nicotine.
 These chemical side effects are likely worsened by adding other ingredients to the vapor and can lead to pulmonary lung disease with possible hospitalization and death!